Welcome & Congratulations

 Get to know the campus by visiting the Wayfinding at UBC website.

-To complete the hiring process, please fill out the following form online, print it and submit it to Staff Finders.
+To complete the hiring process, please fill out the following forms online, print it and submit it to Staff Finders:

-On your first day at work at UBC, please print, complete and sign a direct deposit form from UBC Payroll.
-You can fax it along with a void cheque from your account to Staff Finders at 604.822.6800 or e-mail it to Masa Ishida and cc Lucy Hovan.
+Direct deposit form from UBC Payroll.
+You can fax it along with a void cheque from your account to Staff Finders at 604.822.6800 or e-mail it to Administration.
 The University pays its employees by direct deposit, so it’s important to submit this as soon as possible.

 We have prepared a list of payperiods, timesheet cut off/submission deadlines and paydays.
-Please print out a copy of the 2013 Timesheet cut off dates, Paydays and Statutory Holidays and record the dates in your personal calendar for reminders.
+Please print out a copy of the 2014 timesheet due dates, pay days and Statutory Holidays and record the dates in your personal calendar for reminders.
 As a courtesy, we e-mail a reminder a day before the submission deadline.
 Please read these reminders carefully to ensure you are paid correctly and on time.

 The Staff Finders Placement Coordinator will manage your placements/assignments.
 She will provide you with the following assignment information by phone and by email – please record this information when you receive it as you will need it to complete your timesheets.